dieghernan/chulapa/docs/collections/_docs/04_layouts.md

 - `h_min` and `h_max`: Minimum and maximum heading level to be included in the table of contents. **min: 2, max:  4**.

 - `show_related`: Would display up to three related pages.
-The post to be displayed are based on the collection and tags of the current page. **Note that this feature only works on pages that are part of a Jekyll collection*.
+The post to be displayed are based on the tags of the current page.

 - `show_bottomnavs`: Would display navigation buttons on the bottom of the page for easily navigate to the next and previous page.